amritasengar/cyb-Employee-Management-System/README.md

 # README #

+Created a feature branch and commited changes to the same for testing bamboo build status being depicted in JIRA issue in "Create branch" section

 Testing develop to release pull request followed by merging, by developer pallavise

 This README DEPICTS INFORMATION THAT LIE IN ONLY THE DEVELOP BRANCH OF SOURCE CODE.